erikflowers/weather-icons/README.md

 **[View demo and full icon reference](http://erikflowers.github.io/weather-icons/)**

 ### Getting Started
 Getting started is easy.
 First, put the fonts in the directory ABOVE your css directory.
 By default, the fonts are referencing a ../fonts/ folder that is on the same level as /css.
-This can be changed via the `@WeatherIconPath` variable in variables.less
+This can be changed via the `$wi-font-path` variable in `scss/_variables.scss`

-Include in your main .less file `weather-icons/weather-icons.less` and that is all you need to do.
+Include in your main .less file `scss/weather-icons.scss` and that is all you need to do.

 It is best to clone [the GitHub repo](http://www.github.com/erikflowers/weather-icons) if you want to keep up to date.
 Please report any issues or requests to the repository here